Megalodon Collective

 Megalodon Collective (initiated 2014 in Trondheim, Norway) is a jazz septet based in Trondheim, with Norwegian and Swedish musicians.

 Biography

-The band members all have a background from the jazz program at Norwegian University of Science and Technology, and are sentral on the Trondheim jazz scene.
+The band members all have a background from the jazz program at Norwegian University of Science and Technology, and are central in the Trondheim jazz scene.
 The debut album Megalodon (2015) was well received with a nomination for the Norwegian grammy, and followed by extensive touring.